podondra/cv/README.md

-# cv
+# Curriculum Vitae

-My curriculum vitae
+My curriculum vitae in TeX using *europecv* package.